libxsmm/libxsmm/documentation/libxsmm_tune.md

 Of course, both mechanisms (M/N/K and MNK based) can be combined by using the same command line (make).
 Static optimization and JIT can also be combined (no need to turn off the JIT backend).

+### User-Data Dispatch

+It can be desired to dispatch user-defined data, i.e., to query a value based on a key.
+This functionality can be used to, e.g., dispatch multiple kernels in one step if a code location relies on multiple kernels.
+This way, one can pay the cost of dispatch one time per task rather than according to the number of JIT-kernels used by this task.
+This functionality is detailed in the section about [Service Functions](libxsmm_aux.md#user-data-dispatch).

 ### Targeted Compilation<a name="tuning"></a>

 Specifying a code path is not necessary if the JIT backend is not disabled.
 However, disabling JIT compilation, statically generating a collection of kernels, and targeting a specific instruction set extension for the entire library looks like: